 Yes, prospecting for jobs works.
 In fact, most of the jobs in my career I’ve gotten for myself, simply by picking up the phone and cold-calling managers.
 This includes roles in corporate sales, product management, and technical project management.

-However, the most interesting example I have I’m going to relate a story about how I procured an internship for myself during graduate school, with an $800 million manufacturing organization.
-As an MBA, I wanted to find a strategic marketing opportunity for myself, but it would have to be a paid internship – something that was difficult to find in the immediate aftermath of the Great Recession.
+I’m going to relate a story about I procured a role for myself with an $800 million manufacturing organization.
+I wanted to find a strategic marketing opportunity for myself – something that was difficult to find in the immediate aftermath of the Great Recession.

 Step 1: Gathered company names and manager lists